 As far as I’m concerned, they’ve got a much better chance of succeeding in that effort if we can help them develop a true growth mindset: one steeped not in a quest for material achievement but in the teachings of Christ and His Church.

 Looking for a tool to help shape your child’s Catholic growth mindset?
-Check out Made for Greatness: A Growth Mindset Journal for Courageous Catholic Youth.
-Featuring
+Check out Made for Greatness: A Growth Mindset Journal for Courageous Catholic Youth (great for kids 8 to 12), or Made for Greatness: Thrive Edition (great for kids 12 and up).
+Both feature:

 - a study of the Virtues